-For the Ed.D. degree, proficiency in one language is required.
+For the Doctor of Education degree, proficiency in one language is required.
 In all cases that language requirement shall be satisfied by successful completion of REF 761 and REF 762.
 The six hours for REF 761 and REF 762 shall not be considered part of the 54-hour requirement for the doctorate.

-For the Ph.D. degree, proficiency in two languages, other than English (except in the case of students for whom English is not their native language), is required.
+For the Doctor of Philosohy degree, proficiency in two languages, other than English (except in the case of students for whom English is not their native language), is required.
 In all cases, satisfaction of one of the two language requirements shall be satisfied by successful completion of REF 761 and REF 762.
 An additional language proficiency must be demonstrated (see department graduate coordinator).
 The hours for REF 761 and REF 762 and other courses taken to satisfy the language proficiency requirement shall not be considered part of the 54-hour requirement for the doctorate.

-In addition, each candidate will be expected to include intensive study in their area of emphasis, and a minimum of six (6) semester hours of course work from a department outside of Curriculum, Instruction, and Special Education.
+In addition, each candidate will be expected to include intensive study in their area of emphasis, and a minimum of six (6) semester hours of coursework from a department outside of curriculum, instruction, and special education.
 Twelve (12) hours of academic credit are designated for the dissertation (SPE 898).

 Students must meet the residency requirements specified in this Bulletin.
-The doctoral residency requirement for special education content requires two (2) consecutive regular semesters (fall, spring) of graduate study on camus of (12) twelve hours each.
+The doctoral residency requirement for special education content requires two (2) consecutive regular semesters (fall, spring) of graduate study on campus of (12) twelve hours each.